zeek/zeek-docs/doc/scripts/base/frameworks/intel/input.zeek.rst

    also be used in custom scripts for further checks.

-   :desc: The :zeek:type:`Input::EventDescription` record which generated the event.
+   :param desc: The :zeek:type:`Input::EventDescription` record which generated the event.

-   :tpe: The type of input event.
+   :param tpe: The type of input event.

-   :item: The intel item being read (of type :zeek:type:`Intel::Item`).
+   :param item: The intel item being read (of type :zeek:type:`Intel::Item`).

 .. zeek:id:: Intel::read_error